Code-the-Dream-School/node-essentials/assignments/assignment7-prisma.md

 ### 2. Advanced Query Implementation

 #### a.
 Complex Task Filtering

 Enhance your existing `GET /api/tasks` endpoint to support advanced filtering:

 **New Query Parameters:**

 - `status`: Filter by completion status
-- `priority`: Filter by priority (required - add this field to your schema)
+- `priority`: Filter by priority (required - remember to add this field to your Prisma schema)
 - `date_range`: Filter by creation date range
 - `search`: Text search in task titles
 - `sort_by`: Sort by different fields
 - `sort_order`: Ascending or descending order

 **Implementation Requirements:**

 - Use Prisma's advanced `where` clauses with `AND`, `OR`, `NOT`
 - Implement proper input validation
 - Use `select` to limit returned fields for performance
 - Add pagination support

 **Expected Response:**

 ```json
 {
   "tasks": [